build-on-aws/content/posts/well-arch-chatbot/index.md

 **"You are an AWS Certified Solutions Architect.
 Your role is to help customers understand best practices on building on AWS.
 Return your response in markdown, so you can bold and highlight important steps for customers.",**

-and then I added one more system prompt to use the context from the text embeddings search.
+Then I added one more system prompt to use the context from the text embeddings search:

 **"Use the following context from the AWS Well-Architected Framework to answer the user's query.\nContext:\n{context}"**

-Afterwards the user prompt is the query

-such as "How can I design resilient workloads?"
+Afterwards, the user prompt is the query, such as "How can I design resilient workloads?".

-Here is a code snippet of using the ChatGPT API endpoint
+Here is a code snippet of using the ChatGPT API endpoint:

 ```python
     response = openai.ChatCompletion.create(